PTAB

 2. Patent Overview

-- Brief Description: The ’135 patent discloses a system and method for securely communicating over the Internet.
-The claims address a DNS proxy server that transparently creates a virtual private network (VPN) in response to a domain name inquiry, automatically initiating a secure connection when a request is made to a secure web site.
+• Brief Description: The ’135 patent describes a system and method for secure communication over the Internet.
+The challenged claims specifically relate to a Domain Name Service (DNS) proxy server that transparently creates a virtual private network (VPN) in response to a domain name inquiry for a secure website.

 3. Grounds for Unpatentability

-- Prior Art Relied Upon: Kiuchi (Takahiro Kiuchi and Shigekoto Kaihara, "C-HTTP - The Development of a Secure, Closed HTTP-based Network on the Internet," published by IEEE in the Proceedings of SNDSS 1996).
+• Prior Art Relied Upon: Kiuchi (Takahiro Kiuchi and Shigekoto Kaihara, "C-HTTP - The Development of a Secure, Closed HTTP-based Network on the Internet," IEEE Proceedings of SNDSS 1996).

-- Expectation of Success: A POSITA would have had a high expectation of success because Kiuchi's C-HTTP server already performed name service functions for its closed network.
-Integrating standard DNS lookup capabilities for external sites would be a straightforward extension of its existing functionality.
+• Expectation of Success: A POSITA would have a high expectation of success because the C-HTTP name server already performs name service functions.
+Integrating a conventional DNS lookup for non-secure requests would be a simple and predictable rearrangement of known functions to improve efficiency.

 4. Key Claim Construction Positions